-This includes prayers related to protecting the Earth.

->Political commentary related to refugees or to Israel looks like this.
+- >Prayers and comments related to protecting the Earth. - >Political commentary related to refugees or to Israel. - >Questions and reflections related to the pandemic of 2020.

 The seder (which means "order") is literally an ordering of symbols so that they progress from slavery to freedom.
 So, for example, matsah can symbolize slavery, leaving Egypt, liberation, and messianic redemption.
 But on seder night, we first experience it as the bread of slavery (lachma anya), and end up experiencing it as the bread of redemption (afikoman).
 This transformation is the essence of the seder.